sneharawat080/Songs-Analysis-using-Power-BI/README.md

-# README: Power BI Projects - Mentorness Data Analyst Internship
+# README: Power BI Projects

 ## 📌 Overview
 This repository contains Power BI projects.The projects focus on **data visualization, dashboard creation, and insightful analysis** using Power BI.